hazelweakly/hazelweakly.me/src/_resume/cv.md

 Executed on broad impact projects with high visibility, leveled up the technical excellence of the organization, accelerated timelines exponentially, and derisked key initiatives.

 - Architected the "Golden Path" of the company, building alignment around a strategy for reducing technical fatigue and accelerating development efforts.
-- Worked with my Director to define technical vision, write strategy, and develop processes for operational maturity.
-- Executed on exploratory work in order to align teams in the Platform Org on synergetic initiatives.
+- Implemented a live migration of all existing services with zero downtime or developer workflow disruption, personally coding the majority of the scaffolding.
 - Built a FedRAMP Moderate compliant Continuous Delivery platform, trained the team on usage and operation, accelerating the migration timeline by a quarter in order to deliver on time
-- Architected a live migration of all existing services with zero downtime or developer workflow disruption.
+- Executed on exploratory work in order to align teams in the Platform Org on synergetic initiatives, converting proofs-of-concept into production-ready solutions.
 - Derisked ambitious timelines regarding infrastructure modernization, platform acceleration, and developing capabilities for product teams.
 - Built a multi-stage container testing framework, enabling platform teams to iterate fearlessly on improvements for product teams without regressions.